3 Tech Tips from a Year of Virtual Fundraising Events

 2. Mobile apps provide an effective way to reach potential participants

-After a year of conducting virtual fundraising events, it’s become clear that mobile platforms are more important than ever to connect with your nonprofit’s supporters.
+After a year of conducting online fundraisers, it’s become clear that mobile platforms are more important than ever to connect with your nonprofit’s supporters.
 In fact, fundraising statistics show that 50% of all nonprofit website traffic last year came from mobile and tablet users.

 To take advantage of this trend, organizations are investing in mobile apps.
 Nonprofit mobile apps are an effective way to engage participants on a device we all use constantly in daily life.
 Over the past year, as virtual events have become more popular, nonprofits are using apps for everything from managing event check-ins to raising funds throughout the event.